(C) Copyright 2017-2022 Paul Mobbs & The Free Range Network; released under the Creative Commons BY-NC-SA license (Version 4 International).

 Cooking outdoors is a fun skill to learn to expand your ecological awareness and personal resilience.
 Cook well outdoors from fresh or foraged food, and you can cook well anywhere.
 Problem is, where do you find the ‘ecologically sound’/fossil-fuel free kit?

-While for many it might be a ‘big ask’ to jump from cooking on compressed gas to using stick-fires, we hope that engaging with this project will allow you to appreciate the values of “primitivism”, and the issue of ‘land rights’ in the ‘developed’ world, and their contribution to changing our all-too-unsustainably-modern world (that specific issue is considered in an article by Paul Mobbs).
+While for many it might be a ‘big ask’ to jump from cooking on compressed gas to using stick-fires, we hope that engaging with this project will allow you to appreciate the values of “primitivism”, and the issue of ‘land rights’ in the ‘developed’ world, and their contribution to changing our all-too-unsustainably-modern world.